 And then I realized I was just being pessimistic, as I am sometimes accused.
 I turned my thoughts to the amazing record of human ingenuity.
 I began wishing, hoping, and praying to non-existent gods.
 And then, a few seconds later, my senses returned.

 XR has a website.
 I’m often prone to disagreement, yet I found it difficult to disagree with anything I read on the XR blog.
 The science is presented clearly, albeit without mention of the aerosol masking effect, as I’ve come to expect.
-The crux of the XR movement is presented compellingly and clearly.
+The impact of the aerosol masking effect has been greatly underestimated, as pointed out in a 17 January 2019 article in Science.
+As pointed out by the author of the paper in Science on 22 January 2019: “Global efforts to improve air quality by developing cleaner fuels and burning less coal could end up harming our planet by reducing the number of aerosols in the atmosphere, and by doing so, diminishing aerosols’ cooling ability to offset global warming.”
+Further research indicates loss of aerosols exacerbates heat waves.
+The crux of the XR movement is presented compellingly and clearly on its website.

 Dr. Gail Bradbrook is a professor of molecular biophysics who co-founded the group Rising Up!, which is now helping organize the Extinction Rebellion.
 When asked what she is willing to risk with her actions for the Extinction Rebellion, Bradbrook replied, “everything.”.
 Nearly a decade after I gave up everything except my integrity, likely decades too late for substantive actions that could result in a positive outcome, Bradbrook and other activists are prepared to take radical actions.
 I’ve been pointing out the causes and consequences of our collective actions for decades, and explaining relevant individual responses along the way.
 Newcomers, welcome aboard the runaway train to the worst of the Six Mass Extinction events on Earth.
 Good luck with actions, radical and otherwise.